Cargo ship hits Baltimore's Key Bridge, bringing it down. Rescuers are looking for people in water | Science-Environment

 - United States

-A container ship rammed into a major bridge in Baltimore early Tuesday, causing it to snap in a few places and plunge into the river below.
-Several vehicles fell into the chilly waters, and rescuers were initially searching for at least seven people.
+A container ship rammed into a major bridge in Baltimore early Tuesday, causing it to snap and plunge into the river below.
+Several vehicles fell into the chilly waters, and rescuers searched for survivors.

-Two people were pulled from the waters under the Francis Scott Key Bridge, one in serious condition, according to Baltimore Fire Chief James Wallace.
+It was also not clear what caused the cargo ship to crash into the Francis Scott Key Bridge long before the busy morning commute in what one official called a "developing mass casualty event" in a major American city just outside of Washington.
+Two people were rescued, and it was not clear how many more might be in the water.

-Sonar has indicated that there are vehicles in the water, where the temperature was about 47 degrees Fahrenheit (8 degrees Celsius) in the early hours of Tuesday, according to a buoy that collects data for the National Oceanic and Atmospheric Administration.
+Authorities said a crew of unknown size was working on the bridge at the time of the collapse and that sonar had detected cars in the water, which is about 50 feet (15 meters) deep.
+The water temperature was about 47 degrees Fahrenheit (8 degrees Celsius) before dawn Tuesday, according to a buoy that collects data for the National Oceanic and Atmospheric Administration.

-Earlier, Kevin Cartwright, director of communications for the Baltimore Fire Department, told The Associated Press that several vehicles were on the bridge at the time, including one the size of a tractor-trailer truck.
+Earlier, Kevin Cartwright, director of communications for the Baltimore Fire Department, told The Associated Press that several vehicles were on the bridge at the time of the collapse, including one the size of a tractor-trailer truck.
+The bridge came down in the middle of night when traffic would be lighter than during the day when thousands of cars traverse the span.

 In 2001, a freight train carrying hazardous materials derailed in a tunnel in downtown Baltimore and caught fire, spewing black smoke into surrounding neighbourhoods and forcing officials to temporarily close all major roads into the city.